wilsondesouza/wilsondesouza/README.md

 </div>

-I am passionate about technology and extremely focused on my goals.
+I am passionate about artificial intelligence and automation, and extremely focused on my goals.
 You can go know a little more about me and my projects on my [Website](https://wsj.sytes.net/)

 Right now, I'm:
- - 📚 Studying Computer Engineering
+ - 📚 Undergraduate in Computer Engineering
- - 🏢 Looking for an opportunity as an internship or a job
+ - 🏢 Looking for a job or an opportunity as trainee
- - 🚧 Developing my own projects
+ - 🚧 Developing my own projects (Aurora Ecosystem)
  - 🔬 Specializing in Artificial Intelligence, IoT and Cloud.
- - 🎮 Playing Cyberpunk
+ - 🎮 Playing The Outer Worlds 2
- - 🎻 Looking to learn Violin
+ - 🎻 Looking to learn Violin (yet)

 <br>